Search in Euro-Climhist

 - Descriptive data: They describe the weather (cloud cover, precipitation, perceived air temperature, wind direction and strength) and their impact on (crop) plants, buildings and other man-made artifacts, as well as on humans and livestock (including epidemics and animal diseases), geological and geomorphological hazards, as well as atmospheric and extraterrestrial phenomena.

 - Biophysical proxy data: Proxy data refers to temperature or precipitation indicators in the natural or semi-natural environment: "Bio" stands for biological processes related to the climate, mainly the development of (crop) plants.
 "Physical" stands for physical processes related to the climate such as floods, snow cover and the ice cover of waters.
-The biophysical data are primarily phytophenological observations [Phenology is mainly concerned with the time of occurrence of characteristic phenomena in plants during the year such as leaf formation, flowering and seed maturity, as well as with agricultural operations such as sowing and harvesting].
+The biophysical data are primarily phytophenological observations.
 The information is often provided in the “Day of Year” style (number of days in the relevant year).
 Accordingly, “244” corresponds to the 244th day of that year (September 1 in normal years).

 - (Climate relevant) economic data: This refers to agricultural production and fishery data, as far as related to weather conditions, as well as feed and food price data.
 However, such information cannot be understood as climate indicators, because many other factors are also responsible for prices and availability in general.

-Socio-political data: Socio-political data means the physical and social consequences of economic processes on households and societies, as far as they are influenced by weather and climate.
-These include weather processions and prayer services [Weather processions are religious rituals led by clerics to influence current or future weather, as well as epidemics, livestock diseases and parasites.
-In the Protestant Church, prayer services perform this function during extreme events.] as well as the crisis-related persecution of minorities such as Jews and witches.
+- Socio-political data: Socio-political data means the physical and social consequences of economic processes on households and societies, as far as they are influenced by weather and climate.
+These include weather processions and prayer services as well as the crisis-related persecution of minorities such as Jews and witches.